-(9) Manuscript must be written by the font of "Time New Roman" and font size of 9 pt.
+(9) Manuscript must be written in the font of "Time New Roman" and font size of 9 pt.
 Please download the Manuscript Template and use it to prepare your manuscript.

 (10) The manuscript must have a "conflict of interest statement" section.

-(11) Accepted File formats for a manuscript is Microsoft Word (doc or docx).
+(11) Accepted File format for a manuscript is Microsoft Word (doc or docx).

 (12) SI units should be used throughout (liter and molar are permitted, however).